 and encourage one another.
 One of the primary roles of peers is to

 model expected behavior.
-This can include how to wear a mask, how to
+This can include how to interact with others

-interact with others while sitting at a distance, stay calm, and ask
+while sitting at a distance, stay calm, and ask for help.

-Peer page for activities to help students connect.
-And, you can
+Peer to Peer page for activities to help students connect.
+And,

 Suggestions for adapting Peer to Peer virtually: